Jud Fabian: Professional career

-The Baltimore Orioles selected Fabian 67th overall in the 2022 Major League Baseball draft.
+The Baltimore Orioles drafted Fabian in the second round, with the 67th overall selection, in the 2022 Major League Baseball draft.
 He signed with the team for $1 million.

 Fabian made his professional debut with the Rookie-level Florida Complex League Orioles and was later promoted to the Delmarva Shorebirds of the Single-A Carolina League.
 In late August, he earned another promoted to the Aberdeen Ironbirds of the High-A South Atlantic League.
-Over 22 games between both teams, he batted .333 with three home runs, 16 RBIs, and nine doubles.
+Over 22 games between both affiliates, he batted .333 with three home runs, 16 RBI, and nine doubles.
+To open the 2023 season, Fabian was assigned back to Aberdeen.
+In mid-June, he was promoted to the Bowie Baysox of the Double-A Eastern League.
+Over 120 games and 430 at-bats for the 2023 season, Fabian slashed .223/.349/.440 with 24 home runs, 74 RBI, 169 strikeouts, and 31 stolen bases.

+Fabian was assigned to Bowie to open the 2024 season.
+He made 128 total appearances split between the Baysox and the Triple-A Norfolk Tides, slashing .215/.305/.390 with 20 home runs, 65 RBI, and 16 stolen bases.